pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 #### When using Supply Chain Tools - Scan 2.0

+When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.

+#### Find an image's digest using Supply Chain Tools - Scan 2.0

-When using Supply Chain Tools - Scan 2.0, the image digest can be found by looking inside the corresponding image vulnerability scan custom resource.
+When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.

 To get a list of image vulnerability scans, run: